 Her impact on AFC® professionals has been incredibly important to the organization.
 As an instructor of the AFC® Webinar Review sessions, her guidance and expertise has helped individuals prepare for and pass the AFC® examinations.
 She has aided both traditional enrollees in the program and FINRA Foundation Military Spouse Fellows.
 In addition, her experience and understanding of the AFC® competencies has allowed her to play an integral role in examination and study guide development and maintenance for the AFC® certification program.

 Wide Spread Impact

 Alena has created multiple publications to help individuals and educators improve money management skills in themselves and others.
 These publications have been used by individuals and educators throughout the world.
 Some examples include:

-The Financial Checkup – A booklet that guides individuals through an annual self-financial assessment, offering several worksheets to help a person determine their current financial situation, where they want to go and how to get there.
+- The Financial Checkup – A booklet that guides individuals through an annual financial self-assessment, offering several worksheets to help a person determine their current financial situation, where they want to go and how to get there.

 - Financial Remedies – A companion booklet to The Financial Checkup booklet that helps individuals cure problems discovered while completing their own financial checkup.

 - Financial First Aid – Designed for non-financial professionals to help individuals improve their money management skills.
 This booklet can be used by marriage and family therapists, clergy, extension agents, social workers and anyone else who encounters financial situations in their own practices.